 Our Mission Statement

-“The PhD Social and Support Network provides a non-judgmental, inclusive environment for Postgraduate Research Students (PGRs) by offering a space where individuals can spend time together on a weekly basis.
+“The PhD Social and Support Network provides a non-judgmental, inclusive environment for Postgraduate Research Students (PGRs) by offering a space where individuals can spend time together.
 Whilst the network is not a counselling service it offers an opportunity to share experiences, issues and challenges within a group dedicated to offering support and friendship.”